Time formatting and storage bugs: Classic Mac OS

 The control panel in Classic Mac OS versions 6, 7, and 8 only allows the date to be set as high as 31 December 2019, although the system is able to continue to advance time beyond that date.

+Microsoft Schedule+

+Microsoft Schedule+ version 1.0 (the version included with version 3.0 of the Microsoft Mail email client) refuses to work with years greater than 2020 or beyond because the program was designed to operate within a 100-year time window ranging from 1920 to 2019.
+As a result, the date can only be set as high as 31 December 2019.
+Microsoft has stated that this was by design.

 Year 2021

-Samsung users reported that phones running on the latest One UI 3.0 update or Android 11 lost access to the battery and charging statistics starting in 2021.
+Samsung users reported that phones running on the One UI 3.0 update or Android 11 lost access to the battery and charging statistics starting in 2021.
 Affected devices would not report usage statistics, thus leaving those sections blank.